-Thirteen acoustic surveys of the Campbell Island Rise spawning grounds have been completed using the R.V.
+Fourteen acoustic surveys of the Campbell Island Rise spawning grounds have been completed using R.V.
 Tangaroa.
-Results of recent surveys were reported by O'Driscoll et al. (2012, 2014, 2018) and Ladroit et al. (2020) and are summarised in Table 7.
-The mature biomass estimate of 95 165 t in 2019 was the fourth highest in the acoustic time series.
+Results of recent surveys were reported by O'Driscoll et al. (2012, 2014, 2018), Ladroit et al. (2020), and Escobar-Flores et al. (2023) and are summarised in Table 7.
+The estimate of biomass of juveniles in 2022 was the highest in the time series.
+The biomass of juveniles was consistent with the observation of extensive acoustic marks in the shallow areas in the northern (e.g., 2, 4, and 5) and southern strata (e.g., 7N) in both snapshots conducted.
+The larger than usual contribution from juvenile biomass makes the total biomass estimate in 2022 the second highest in the time series.